 I like to use a button clicker – psychologically it gives them a sense of having the power to stop us ‘in the palm of their hand’.
-Believe it or not I use the type that are used to train dogs!
-Not very glamorous but patients love it.
+Believe it or not, I use the type that is used to train dogs!
+Not very glamorous, but patients love it.

 5. Open your eyes

 A wonderfully simple but effective technique that I picked up from Mike Gow in Glasgow.
 Typically, when a fearful patient knows the injection is imminent, they close their eyes, maybe even scrunch up their face or clench their fists.
 As ‘fight or flight’ kicks in, they then begin a process of visualising in their own mids how horrifically long and sharp your dental needle is and imagine the extent of pain it will inflict upon them.

 This sort of catastrophic thinking and expectation probably contributes to the fact that anxious patients do actually feel more pain 9.
 A superb distraction technique is simply to ask them to open their eyes just before the injection.
 As this unexpected command leaves the patient trying to figure out why on earth they have to open their eyes, it completely disturbs the spiral of negativity in their minds and also floods the brain with visual sensory input to process.

 6. Slow breathing techniques